 The Ingersoll Connection.
 Famed freethought orator Robert Green Ingersoll twice stayed at the Powers.

-In January 1897, he stayed at the Powers in connection with his January 31 lecture, "Why I Am an Agnostic" delivered at the Lyceum Theater.
+In January 1897, he stayed at the Powers in connection with his January 31 lecture, "Why I Am an Agnostic," delivered at the Lyceum Theatre.
 Earlier that day he gave an interview to the Rochester Herald.

 The Suffrage Connection.
-In October 1905, the New York Woman Suffrage Association (NYSWSA) held its thirty-seventh annual convention in Rochester.
-On October 12-16, 1914, NYSWSA held its forty-sixth annual convention in the same city.
+On October 24–27, 1905, the New York Woman Suffrage Association (NYSWSA) held its thirty-seventh annual convention in Rochester.
+On October 12–16, 1914, NYSWSA held its forty-sixth annual convention in the same city.
 The Powers Hotel served both conventions as a venue.

 The 1905 Convention.
 The Powers Hotel hosted an evening reception and various business and executive committee meetings.
 Plenary sessions were held at the First Universalist Church.

 The 1914 Convention.
-Several plenary sessions were held in the Powers Hotel ballroom; additionally, the Powers served as the convention's headquarters.
-Presiding over the convention was nationally prominent suffragist Carrie Chapman Catt.
-Harriet May Mills is also known to have been among the speakers.
+Several plenary sessions were held in the Powers Hotel ballroom.
+Additionally, the Powers served as the convention's headquarters.
+Presiding over the convention was nationally prominent suffragist Carrie Chapman Catt, then president of the International Woman Suffrage Alliance.
+Syracuse suffrage leader Harriet May Mills is also known to have been among the speakers.
 Some two hundred delegates attended the convention, which made use of multiple Rochester venues including Convention Hall downtown and the just-completed Anthony Memorial Hall on the University of Rochester campus.

 On Monday, October 12, there was a pre-convention reception in the Powers Hotel lobby.
-Tuesday, October 13 began with a 90-minute motor car procession through the city.
-The first plenary session began at 3:00 P.M. in the Powers Hotel ballroom.
-Wednesday, October 14 was given over to committee reports and business meetings, and to what we would now consider a workshop session conducted by Catt, entitled "How to Win".
+Tuesday, October 13 began with a ninety-minute motorcar procession through the city.
+The first plenary session began at 3:00 p.m. in the Powers Hotel ballroom.
+Wednesday, October 14 was given over to committee reports and business meetings, and to what we would now consider a workshop session conducted by Catt, titled "How to Win."
 All these Wednesday activities took place at the Powers.
 Thursday, October 15 saw the election of officers, after which an evening "Pageant Parade" left the Powers for a mass meeting at Convention Hall.
 Friday, October 16 was devoted to unfinished business and other business matters, all at the Powers.

 The Building Next Door.
 To fully appreciate the Powers Hotel, one should consider its neighbor to the east, the Powers Building.
-It was the brainchild of Daniel Powers, a banker, a director of several leading community institutions, and a noted patron of the arts.
-In Daniel Powers, its larger-than-life owner, was a banker, a director of several leading community institutions, and a noted patron of the arts.
-In 1863 he purchased the entire block bounded by State Street, East Main Street, Fitzhugh Street North, and Church Street.
-By 1868 he had razed every structure on the block.
+Daniel Powers, its larger-than-life owner, was a banker, a director of several leading community institutions, and a noted patron of the arts.
+In 1863, he purchased the entire block bounded by State Street, East Main Street, Fitzhugh Street North, and Church Street.
+By 1868, he had razed every structure on the block.
 One year later was dedicated an office building that was a landmark structure in every sense.
 Designed in the Second Empire style by prominent local architect Andrew Jackson Warner, it was Rochester's first large "fireproof" building and its first to have elevators.
 For the time, it was stunningly immense, containing ten full acres of interior floor space.

 Powers so cherished being owner of Rochester's tallest building that whenever a taller structure was planned in the city, Powers would add more height to his building.
-This explains the wedding-cake absurdity of the upper floors, with three Mansard roofs piled one atop the other and three graduated towers rising a further five stories above that.
-(The twenty-three story State Tower Building [erected 1928] finally eclipsed the Powers as Syracuse's tallest structure; today the Powers appears nowhere on a list of the city's twenty tallest buildings.)
+This explains the wedding-cake absurdity of the upper floors, with an added Mansard roof, a giddy five-story tower, and two more Mansard roofs piled atop the first Mansard-style addition.

 Famous guests who stayed at the Powers (other than Ingersoll) included Mark Twain, Cornelius Vanderbilt, Babe Ruth, Franklin D. Roosevelt, and Lou Gehrig.